GoogleChrome/developer.chrome.com/site/en/blog/inside-browser-part1/index.md

 inside of process and executes any part of its process's program.

 When you start an application, a process is created.
-The program might create thread(s) to help it do work, but that's optional.
+The program might create thread(s) to help it do work, but that's optional.When a process is created it will have minimum one thread associated with the process called **main thread**.
 The Operating System gives the process a "slab" of memory to work with and all application state is kept in that private memory space.
 When you close the application, the process also goes away and the Operating System frees up the memory.